funny/slab/README.md

 Introduction
 ============

-A lock-free slab allocator for Go.
+A lock-free slab allocation memory pool for Go.

 Usage
 =====